Little Miss Jocelyn: Selected characters

-Hortense – a woman in her early to mid-fifties who often sees people with babies (including her niece) insisting that she take a look at them, thinking them to be beautiful.
+Hortense – a woman in her early to mid-fifties who asks people with babies to allow her to take a look at them, thinking them to be beautiful.
 However, on two of the three times she appears (all in S1 E6) she finds the baby ugly so says "What a lovely...pram" or "What a lovely...rattle".
 In her third and final appearance, she says: "Oh!
 What an ugly baby!
 Jesus!"
 At the end of her section she usually says "You take care now you hear, and God bless!"

 Sharonisha – a teenage schoolgirl who is seen with her friends on a bus, sometimes driven by Sheson.
 She is seen talking to or about other passengers and asking them questions.
 Sharonisha usually makes a big speech about how something her friend said doesn't make sense.
 She often calls other passengers "pefodiles".

 Ignatius – a Nigerian driving instructor who teaches the people who took his lessons how to drive a vehicle in a very hazardous, inappropriate manner.
-Ignatius is also extremely inexperienced at his job, not if knowing the names of car equipments (e.g. he calls the gear-stick the "pully-puller").
-Ignatius will also allow his 10-year-old son Toby to get behind the wheel, in an effort to teach him the family trade.
-He has also confessed that he lives in the UK illegally as he has no visa to prove it.
+Ignatius is ignorant of the car's controls (e.g. he calls the gear-stick the "pully-puller").
+Ignatius allows his 10-year-old son Toby to get behind the wheel, in an effort to teach him the family trade.
+He admits that he lives in the UK illegally.

 Cash Helper – a girl who works at a supermarket checkout or sometimes on a sweet stall.
 She attempts to add the prices of the items in her head, causing great inconvenience to customers.
 Her catchphrase is "If you don't use it, you'll lose it..."